-Understanding Who You (Actually) Are
+Understanding Who You Are Beyond Addiction

 It can bring up a lot of shame and reiterate the idea that you will always be someone with a problem.
 You may be dealing with shame in addiction recovery.
-But this is a typical response when you start uncovering the ‘why’ behind your addiction.
+But this is a typical response when you start uncovering the why behind your addiction.

 Here’s a good exercise for you.
 Grab a piece of paper and a pen.
 Write a response to each of the questions below:

 - …is one strong belief I have?